Tag Archive for: mentalhealth

 • Seek support from other caregivers: If you have others that are willing to help try to be open to splitting responsibilities.
 You do not have to do this alone.
 Also be sure to check out Family Caregiver Support Groups.

-• Increase your own self-care: Make your own mental and physical health a priority!
-Reach out to your physician or mental health counselor if needed.
+• Increase your own self-care: Make your own mental and physical health a priority and reach out to your physician or mental health counselor if needed.

 • Take a break when you can: Whether it’s a quick nap, sleeping in, or doing something that is relaxing, be sure to take time for yourself.

-• Give yourself credit: You are doing one of the toughest jobs out there!
+• Give yourself credit: You are doing one of the toughest jobs out there.
+Don’t forget to acknowledge something that went well for you each day and look to that when you need a pick-me-up.

 Mental Illness Awareness Week – Mental Illness in Youth